Home Loan Calculator — Repay vs Invest vs Debt Recycling

 - Loan schedule remains based on standard repayments

-Scenario C: Debt recycling (redraw + invest)
+Debt recycling (redraw + invest)

-Scenario B keeps Home Loan repayments unchanged and invests surplus cash separately, with no redraw or deductible interest benefit.
+Invest scenario keeps Home Loan repayments unchanged and invests surplus cash separately, with no redraw or deductible interest benefit.

 Investment assumptions (illustrative)